Model Classes in AD4M

 recipe://chocolate-cake-123 -[recipe://ingredient]-> ingredient://sugarEvery node in this graph is a URL pointing to an Expression in some language.

-// Auto-generated base expression
+// Auto-generated ID

 const recipe = new Recipe(perspective);

-// Custom base expression
+// Custom ID

 const recipe = new Recipe(perspective, "recipe://chocolate-cake-2024-03");Literals for Simple Values